 - Traffic police use speed-detecting radar guns in the Ka-band (33.4- to 36.0-GHz).

 - Clothing and other organic materials are transparent to millimeter waves of certain frequencies.
 A recent application has been scanners to detect weapons and other dangerous objects carried under clothing for applications such as airport security.

 mmWave attenuation has minuses and a plus

-mmWave propagate solely by line-of-sight paths.
+mmWave propagates solely by line-of-sight paths.
 The ionosphere does not reflect them, nor do they travel along the Earth as ground waves as lower frequency radio waves do.
 At typical power densities, they are blocked by building walls and suffer significant attenuation passing through foliage.
 Absorption by atmospheric gases is a significant factor throughout the band and increases with frequency.
 However, it is maximum at a few specific absorption lines, mainly oxygen at 60 GHz and water vapor at 24 GHz and 184 GHz.
 At frequencies in the “windows” between these absorption peaks, mmWaves have much less atmospheric attenuation and greater range, so many applications use these frequencies.
 However, mmWaves still suffer from line-of-sight propagation and other limitations.

 The high bandwidth and short transmission distances of mmWave also make it useful for applications such as short-distance wireless transmission of ultra-high-definition video and communications from small, low-power IoT devices.
 The limited propagation distance and high data rates are expected to make mmWave useful for communications between autonomous vehicles.

 Given mmWaves’ capabilities to deliver low-latency, high-bandwidth communications over short distances, the ITU has defined the following three main usage scenarios for 5G: